ManuelArto/EthProofValidator/README.md

 The repository is composed of two main parts:

 -   **`src/`**: The main C# .NET project (EthProofValidator).
 This contains the application logic, models, and interfaces for interacting with the ZK verifiers.
--   **`native-zk-verifier/`**: A Rust project that implements the actual ZK verifier logic for different proof systems (e.g., Airbender, OpenVM, Pico, SP1 Hypercube, Zisk).
+-   **`native-zk-verifier/`**: A Rust project that implements the actual ZK verifier logic for different proof systems (e.g., Zisk, OpenVM, Pico, SP1 Hypercube).
 The .NET application communicates with this Rust library.

 ## Building and Running